TanaSheFirst/Indian-Startup-Funding/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
-Here's how to contribute:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## License